 - Each server’s administrative team retains the right to deny access to or use of its server’s resources to any user(s), group, site, or domain, without the benefit of prior warning or notification if they so choose

-- Uworld (Network Staff Service) – Underworld is the IRC4Fun IRC Operator central control service.
+- OperServ (Network Staff Service) – Underworld is the IRC4Fun IRC Operator central control service.
 It is used to aid Network Staff with G-lines, MODE changes, etc.

 - O:line (IRC Operator Access) – Your O:line gives you access to functions on the IRC Server it is added to, depending on the access level(s) assigned to it.

-- W (Channel Fix) – IRC Operators have more functions available to them depending upon their level, flags and rank.
+- *Serv (Service Bots) – IRC Operators may have additional functions available to them depending upon their level, flags or rank.

 Access Restrictions (G/K/Z:lines)